 - Request rates do not rise with VUs (and response times start to increase)

 |Tab Name||Definition||Add to analysis?||Filtering||Sorting|

 |Thresholds||List of your Thresholds in the order they are defined in your script (if used).||Yes||Yes||In order defined|

-|Checks||List of Checks, organized into Groups (if used).||Yes||By group, or list (all)|
+|Checks||List of Checks, organized into Groups (if used).||Yes||Yes||By scenario/group, or list (all)|

-|HTTP||List of HTTP requests made, organized into Groups (if used).||Yes||By group, or list (all)|
+|HTTP||List of HTTP requests made, organized into Groups (if used).||Yes||Yes||By scenario/group, or list (all)|

-|Websocket||List of Websocket requests made, organized into groups (if used).||Yes||By group, or list (all)|
+|WebSocket||List of Websocket requests made, organized into groups (if used).||Yes||Yes||By scenario/group, or list (all)|

 |Analysis||Tab used to compare data for analysis||N/A||N/A||N/A|

 |Script||Script used to run your test (k6 cloud tests only)||N/A||N/A||N/A|

-The analysis tab enables you to analyze and compare metrics.
-This is helpful for viewing very specific pieces of your data and finding correlations.
-Added metrics will first appear as a small chart.
-You can change your aggregation or select Filters to visualize the data in different ways.
-Finally, you can use the + to add the data to the large chart for comparison.
+In the Analysis tab, you can analyze and compare metrics.
+This helps you view specific pieces of your data and find correlations.
+Added metrics first appear as a small chart.
+To visualize the data in different ways, you have a few choices: